Topzle Topzle

 "Alright Now"*

-Originally written and recorded during the 1980s Given to Ralph Tresvant to record for his 1990 album Ralph Tresvant Said to sound identical to Tresvant's version.
+Originally recorded in 1983 during the Victory sessions.
+Considered to be vocally complete Given to Ralph Tresvant to record for his 1990 album Ralph Tresvant Said to sound identical to Tresvant's version.
 Tresvant's version of the song features Jackson on background vocals

 "Apocalypse Now"